nicholsn/ohbm-seattle.github.com/source/_posts/2013-04-01-ohbm-cloud-hack-announced.markdown

 >
 >Mueller K, Sacher J, Arelin K, Holiga S, Kratzsch J, et al. Overweight and obesity are associated with neuronal injury in the human cerebellum and hippocampus in young adults: a combined MRI, serum marker and gene expression study.
 Transl Psychiatry 2: e200. doi:10.1038/tp.2012.121.

-__Challenge 2.__ Best neural systems model or visualization based on large-scale integration of resting state fMRI data with other Cloud Hack accessible datasets.
+__Challenge 2.__ Best neural systems model or visualization based on large-scale integration of resting state fMRI data with other HBM Hackathon accessible datasets.

 >Here is a published example that would be responsive to this challenge: